Laura Marie Goes Topless In Black G-String Panties

 “Wow this image is just [fire emoji], you have a very beautiful body,” a fourth person commented.

-Laura never appears to be shy when it comes to stepping in front of the camera in barely-there ensembles such as teeny tops, racy bathing suits, and tight dresses.
+Laura never appears to be shy when it comes to stepping in front of the camera in barely there ensembles such as teeny tops, racy bathing suits, and tight dresses.

 As previously reported by The Inquisitr, the model recently piqued the interest of her followers when she posed in a stunning lavender lace bra.
 That post also proved to be a popular one among her adoring fans.
 To date, it’s reeled in more than 11,000 likes and over 180 comments.